He Stayed for Breakfast

 He Stayed for Breakfast is a 1940 American romantic comedy film directed by Alexander Hall, based on the 1934 play Ode to Liberty by Sidney Howard, itself adapted from the French play Liberté provisoire by Michel Duran.

 Plot

-In Paris, Marianne meets a communist named Paul who is attempting to hide in her apartment to avoid the law.
+In Paris, Marianne meets a communist named Paul who is trying to hide in her apartment to avoid the law.
 Interested in the man, she lets him take refuge in her place.
 Marianne soon finds out that Paul attempted to assassinate her banker husband, Maurice.
 Paul becomes trapped in the apartment due to guards surrounding the building.

 Paul and Marianne slowly fall in love.
-Their newfound love becomes endangered when Paul is asked to surrender himself by the communist party he is involved with, but knowing blame would be placed on Marianne, he refuses.
+Their newfound love becomes endangered when Paul is asked to surrender himself by the communist party he is involved with, but knowing the blame would be placed on Marianne, he refuses.
 Paul is then shortly after discovered by Marianne's husband, who turns him over to the police.
 To get the charges dropped, Marianne agrees to stay with her husband, but this does not last long, as Marianne, annoyed by her husband, flees to Paul's.
 The couple then head for the United States.